-In the novel, Jacobs explored what makes a neighborhood vital and how that clashed with contemporary thinking on urban planning.
+In the book, Jacobs explored what makes a neighborhood vital and how that clashed with contemporary thinking on urban planning.
 She provided many examples of great neighborhoods, including her own—New York’s Greenwich Village.
 In addition to writing, Jacobs also worked on many campaigns to preserve certain neighborhoods.
 She served on the New York Planning Board for a time.
 She is known for her vehement fight against Robert Moses' plans to build a highway through Greenwich and the West Village in lower Manhattan as he had done in other areas of New York City.

 Married to architect Robert Hyde Jacobs, Jr., since 1944, Jane Jacobs and her family relocated to Toronto, Canada, in 1968, in part over concern their sons would be drafted to fight in Vietnam.
-After leaving New York, she focused on her writing and became to expand the scope of her work.
+After leaving New York, she focused on her writing and began to expand the scope of her work.
 Some of her most notable works are Cities and the Wealth of Nations (1989), Systems of Survival (1992) and The Nature of Economies (2000).